-March of Time -- outtakes -- Portugal: press reaction to U.S. military landing in N. Africa; Myron Taylor visits Lisbon
+March of Time -- outtakes -- Press reaction to US military landing in N. Africa; Taylor visits Lisbon

 - Film Title